khanlab/hippunfold/docs/getting_started/faq.md

 ## No input images found

 This can happen if:
- - Singularity or docker cannot read your input directory.
+ - Singularity or docker cannot access your input directory.
 For Singularity, ensure your [Singularity options](https://docs.sylabs.io/guides/3.1/user-guide/cli/singularity_run.html) are appropriate, in particular `SINGULARITY_BINDPATH`.
 For docker, ensure you are mounting the correct directory with the `-v` flag described in the [Getting started](https://hippunfold.readthedocs.io/en/latest/getting_started/docker.html) section.
- - HippUnfold does not recognize and BIDS-formatted input images.
+ - HippUnfold does not recognize your BIDS-formatted input images.
 This can occur if, for example, T1w images are labelled with the suffix `_t1w.nii.gz` instead of `_T1w.nii.gz` as per [BIDS specifications](https://bids.neuroimaging.io/specification.html).
 (Note HippUnfold makes use of [PyBIDS](https://github.com/bids-standard/pybids)).
 This can be overwritten with the `--path-T1w` argument.

 ## Third Example